benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 ![We Love TLS]({{site.url}}/img/welovetls.jpg)

 TLS is the answer for most of these problems.
-In fact, it is specifically engineered for providing privacy between communicating applications.
+In fact, did you know it is specifically engineered for providing privacy between communicating applications?
 Although it has not always been the case, happily, all the components of a kubernetes cluster now support TLS.
 Listing out all the requirements we specified so far, the actual capabilities look like this:

 #### Master